How to Limewash a Brick Home

 Once you’re paint is mixed, now it’s time to prep the brick.

-If your brick exterior is really dirty, it would be worth it to power wash the surface before the initial application.
+If your brick exterior is really dirty, you will need to power wash the surface before the initial application.

 But if your brick is clean, you can simply use a garden hose to wet the surface of the brick.

-TIP: If you are working in direct sunlight, or have a highly porous brick, you may need to wet the brick often throughout the application process.
+If you are working in direct sunlight, or have a highly porous brick, you may need to wet the brick often throughout the application process.
+So keep that hose handy!

 For my limewashing technique, I channeled my inner Mister Miagi –